satyapravin/asymmetric_lp/docker/README.md

 ## Overview

 This Docker configuration supports the complete dual-venue trading system with both Python DeFi LP and C++ CeFi components running in separate containers with ZMQ communication.
+The system uses libuv for WebSocket functionality, with uWebSockets dependency removed for simplified architecture.

 ## Architecture